woodRock/cow-dcnn/README.md

 1. **Peak detection** — find TIC peaks in each sample (top-N by height, min separation 5 bins)
 2. **M/z fingerprinting** — extract the L2-normalised m/z spectrum at each peak
 3. **Peak matching** — cosine similarity + time-window constraint + Hungarian one-to-one matching
+4. **RANSAC filtering** — remove geometric outliers from matched anchor pairs
-4. **Warp fitting** — piecewise-linear interpolation through matched anchor pairs, with monotonicity enforcement
+5. **Warp fitting** — piecewise-linear interpolation through inlier anchors, with monotonicity enforcement
-5. **TIC resampling** — resample the query TIC onto the reference time axis
+6. **TIC resampling** — resample the query TIC onto the reference time axis

 ### Encoder pretraining

-Two pretraining strategies are evaluated as a drop-in replacement for raw cosine similarity in step 3:
+Three peak-matching strategies are compared as drop-in replacements for raw cosine similarity in step 3:

-**SimCLR** (`pretrain_simclr.py`): contrastive pretraining on EI-MS spectra with spectral augmentation (Gaussian noise, random ion masking, intensity jitter).
-Stage 1 trains on 9,553 MoNA reference spectra for general EI-MS features; Stage 2 fine-tunes on chromatogram peak spectra from the target datasets.
+**Raw cosine**: direct m/z spectrum cosine similarity; no learned embedding.

-**Cross-sample drift encoder** (`pretrain_drift.py`): positive pairs are matched peak spectra from *different* GC-MS runs of the same dataset.
-Within fish_oil and mtbls288 separately, each sample is aligned to several reference chromatograms and the matched (ref_spectrum, query_spectrum) pairs are used as genuine same-compound observations with real inter-run spectral variation.
-Initialised from the MoNA SimCLR checkpoint.
+**Drift encoder** (`pretrain_drift.py`): SimCLR contrastive pretraining where positive pairs are matched peak spectra from *different* runs of the *same* dataset.
+Captures within-study inter-run spectral variation.
+Initialised from a MoNA SimCLR checkpoint.

-The downstream classifier uses **ChromatogramCNN** from the [chroma-dcnn](https://github.com/woodRock/chroma-dcnn) package, pretrained via next-frame prediction on raw chromatograms.
-This pretraining objective — predict the m/z spectrum at bin *t+1* given all preceding bins — teaches the model the temporal covariance structure of GC-MS elution without any alignment supervision.
+**Cross-study encoder** (`pretrain_cross_study.py`): SimCLR contrastive pretraining where positive pairs are matched peak spectra from *different* datasets (wheat and rice).
+Positive pairs are peaks matched by RANSAC-filtered COW alignment; negatives are unmatched peaks from different samples.
+This teaches the encoder to be invariant to the larger spectral shifts that arise when the biological matrix changes entirely.

 ## Data setup